crcn-archive/mojo-docs/articles/templates/paperclip/introduction/article.md

 };
 ```

 Notice `refs` in the data-binding.
 This effectively tells paperclip exactly which DOM elements to data-bind to.
-Once a template is created, paperclip keeps track of
+Once an element is created, paperclip keeps track of
-each DOM element, so there's no use of innerHTML, or any other operations that might re-create the template.
+each data-binding, so there's no use of innerHTML, or any other operations that might re-create the element.
 This means you can use additional third-party libraries such as
 `jQuery` without worrying that any attached behavior might be removed after a user interaction.

 ### Examples